jmoenig/Snap/server/notes.md

 + Crashes when broadcasting to group with closed socket

 ## To Do
++ Refactor GroupManagement to be modular
+    + They need a common interface...
+        + Event listeners
+            + onConnect(id)
+            + onMessage(id, message) // message is optional
+            + onDisconnect(id)

+        + Group API
+            + getGroupMembers(id)

 + Create a testing framework/hooks for Snap
-+ Add socket disconnect detection
-+ I would like to store the network default messages in an enum somewhere...
-I am not sure where...
-  + FIXME
+    + Created one for the server-side logic

-+ Create ping-pong game
++ Create ping-pong/tic-tac-toe game

 + Update `ypr.js` for new blocks (serialization)